a2stuff/a2d/res/package/README.md

 * BINSCII

 The other files go into the Sample Media folder, and are examples of various file types, including images, text, and music.

+* WOZ.BREAKOUT is the bugfix version from http://cmosher01.github.io/Apple-II-Source/breakout.html